Britney Spears Delivers Perfect Split In Sports Bra & Tiny Shorts

 So I found this adorable simple yoga studio in Maui … I tried to start off by doing yoga ????♀️ but I danced the first 20 minutes and let go …..
 I finished with stretching, splits and yoga!
 Most of the year I did a lot of heat yoga, and I over did it.
 I prefer cardio and dancing now !!!
 My trip to Maui was amazing, but I lost 7 hours of footage because my phone didn’t have a back up plan.
 I was extremely upset … I had 3 outside videos and 7 pics and hotel footage … but anyhow … I kept moving forward !!!
 Oh, and at night the studio had baby twinkle lights ..
 I preferred nights … it was magical ????????????

-Britney has made headlines of late.
-Fans have been talking about Britney’s father, with an alleged altercation between Jamie Spears and Britney’s son Sean Preston seeing this youngster’s grandfather investigated for child abuse allegations.
-A source reporting to Us Magazine stated that Sean’s father, Kevin Federline was fuming.
+Britney’s family has made headlines of late.
+Fans have been talking about Britney’s father, and an alleged altercation between Jamie Spears and Britney’s son, Sean Preston.
+The elder Spears was investigated for child abuse allegations.
+A source reporting to Us Weekly Magazine stated that Sean’s father, Kevin Federline, was fuming.

 “Sean Preston felt unsafe and locked himself into a room.
 Jamie broke into the room and shook Sean Preston.
 Fortunately, Britney did the right thing and took her boys to safety and away from her father.
 The whole incident was very upsetting to her and her boys.
 Kevin was and still is furious,” the source told the magazine.